roger2b/Bayesian-parametric-fitting/README.md

 # Bayesian-parametric-fitting
-Fast and accurate extraction of cosmic information signal (eg. from the CMB)
+Fast and accurate component seperation of primary CMB and Galactic polarised foregrounds

 ## codes
 foreground_cleaning_pixel.py - main code to read in uncleaned CMB data and noise covariance matrices and perform a Bayesian parametric fitting.